Winter Craft for Kids: Cookie Cutter Bird Feeders

 You'll also love: Nature Game for Kids—Snack Time with Animals

-1. Dissolve 2 tablespoons (or 2 individual packets) of gelatin in 2/3 cup of boiling water (adult help may be needed for this step).
+1. Dissolve two tablespoons (or two individual packets) of gelatin in 2/3 cup of boiling water (adult help may be needed for this step).

-2. When gelatin is completely dissolved, add 2 cups of bird seed.
+2. When gelatin is completely dissolved, add two cups of bird seed.

-3. Mix for 2 to 3 minutes to allow the seeds to soak up the gelatine mixture.
-Depending on how absorbent your seeds are, you may have some excess gelatine mixture--not to fret!
+3. Mix for two to three minutes to allow the seeds to soak up the gelatin mixture.
+Depending on how absorbent your seeds are, you may have some excess gelatin mixture — not to fret!
 It won't matter one bit in the end.

 5. Cover the filled cookie cutters with another sheet of parchment or wax paper and press the seeds down firmly.